 What is the National Day for Truth and Reconciliation in Canada?

-The National Day for Truth and Reconciliation in Canada happens annually on September 30.
-It is a federal statutory holiday to honour the 150,000 Indigenous children forced to attend residential schools between 1867 and 1996.
-It responds directly to Call to Action #80 from the Truth and Reconciliation Commission (TRC).
+The National Day for Truth and Reconciliation is a federal statutory holiday in Canada that happens annually on September 30.
+It honours the Indigenous children who were taken from their families and forced to attend residential schools between 1867 and 1996.
+This day responds directly to Call to Action #80 from the Truth and Reconciliation Commission (TRC).

 Here are the dates and days of the week for the National Day for Truth and Reconciliation from 2025 to 2030: